 17. Multi Purple Color Melt With Braided Top Bun

-This vibrant look is sure to stand out.
+This vibrant purple hair color is sure to stand out.
 The roots are dyed a vivid indigo, while into the rest of the hair there is a blend of blush, lavender, and lilac hair colors.
 The top was pulled into a French braid, and then styled into a topknot bun – a very unique casual semi updo.

 18. Metallic Lavender with a Touch of Magenta